jmschnei/jmschnei.github.io/_publications/2010-01-01-temporal-information-needs-in-respubliqa-an-attem.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "María Teresa Vicente-Díez.
-(2010).
-"Temporal information needs in ResPubliQA: an attempt to improve accuracy.
-The UC3M Participation at CLEF 2010." *CLEF 2010 LABs and Workshops, Notebook Papers, http://celct.isti.cnr.it/ResPubliQA/*."
+(2010). \"Temporal information needs in ResPubliQA: an attempt to improve accuracy.
+The UC3M Participation at CLEF 2010.\" *CLEF 2010 LABs and Workshops, Notebook Papers, http://celct.isti.cnr.it/ResPubliQA/*."
 ---